haris588/meme-generator-hooks/README.md

-# Meme-generator using react hooks
+# Meme-generator

-Meme generator is an app made in React class components.
+Meme generator is an app made in React using react hooks.
 It calls the Meme generator API to display a random meme on the screen with the ability to add a title to it.